auth0/docs/articles/sso/current/setup.md

 ---
 # Configure Single Sign On (SSO)

 Configure Single Sign On (SSO) by first configuring the identity providers for the application connections, then configuring session lifetime limits.
+For more information on SSO Integrations, check out the [Single Sign On Integrations](/integrations/sso) page.

 ## How session lifetime limits work